Decker School of Nursing Undergraduate Student Handbook

 Professional Career Information

-The Career Development Center housed in Bartle Library is a useful and accessible resource for undergraduate nursing students.
+The Fleishman Career and Professional Development Center housed in the University Union is a useful and accessible resource for undergraduate nursing students.
 This office serves as the liaison between the student and future employers.
-Students are encouraged to set up a credentials file in the Career Development Center during the spring semester of their junior year.
-This office can provide the student with career materials and information on resume preparation.
-Health care agency recruiters interviewing on campus schedule their visits through this office.
+Students are encouraged to set up a credentials file in the center during the spring semester of their junior year.
+This office can provide the student with career materials and information on résumé preparation.
+Healthcare agency recruiters interviewing on campus schedule their visits through this office.

-Upon graduation, students are eligible to take the NCLEX-RN examination for licensure in New York State or any other state.
+Upon graduation, students are eligible to take the NCLEX-RN examination for licensure in New York state or any other state.
 The Decker School will certify students as eligible to take the examination upon completion of the program.
-Students will need to obtain appropriate application materials from the state in which first licensure is sought and complete as directed.
-The Dean's signature, University Seal, and notary public witness to the applicant's signature are often required.
-Some of these states require an official transcript to be forwarded as part of the application.
-(See Policies and Requirements).
-Transcript Request Forms are available in the Student Services Office and the Registrar's Office.
+Students will need to obtain appropriate application materials from the state in which first licensure is sought and complete materials as directed.

 Computer adaptive testing (CAT) for the NCLEX-RN examinations are administered on a continuous basis year-round.
 There are no filing deadlines and candidates are able to schedule their own examination date after meeting degree requirements and eligibility requirements in the state in which they plan to be licensed.
 During the final semester in the program, seniors are provided with information about the NCLEX-RN examination and the application for licensure process.